-Habitat loss and degradation from rapid urbanization of farmland in the core areas of the Central and Imperial Valleys are the greatest threats to burrowing owls in California.
-Ongoing urbanization in coastal regions, changes in agricultural practices, and continuing eradication of ground squirrels are also serious threats to the species.
+Habitat loss and degradation from urbanization of rural lands in the core areas of the Central and Imperial Valleys are the greatest threats to burrowing owls in California.
+Ongoing urbanization in coastal regions, changes in agricultural practices, and continuing eradication of ground squirrels also are serious threats to the species.